-My newest book project examines Georgia’s Fall Line cities of Augusta, Macon, and Columbus from Reconstruction to the present.
+My newest book project, which got underway in August 2017, examines Georgia’s Fall Line cities of Augusta, Macon, and Columbus from Reconstruction to the present.
 The Fall Line, the natural slope that separates the Piedmont (uplands) from the Coastal Plain, furnished water power for industry and marked the head of navigation on the Savannah, Ocmulgee, and Chattahoochee Rivers.
 Until the late 19th century, any of the cities that grew along the Fall Line in Georgia and in the Carolinas seemed capable of overtaking older seaport cities such as Savannah and Charleston, but the rapid rise of upland cities such as Atlanta, Nashville, and Birmingham in the late 19th and early 20th centuries sidelined the Fall Line cities.

 This comparative study explores how these cities competed with each other as they strove to be more than small urban hubs for processing agricultural products and the degree to which they emulated Atlanta’s forward-looking growth agenda and Savannah’s efforts to harness history and culture.
 It examines the impact of textile mills, railroads, tourist and convention facilities, as well as the military-industrial complex.
 The study also traces responses to central-city decline and decades-long efforts to create metropolitan government in the wake of annexation failures.
 Throughout, the imprint of race will be clear.
 All three cities had large African American populations throughout their history, and all of them ranked among the most heavily redlined cities in the nation.